cloudaware/compliance-policies/ce/ca/azure/monitor/diagnostic-settings-for-appservice-http-logs/description.md

 For each `App Service`:

-2. Go to `Diagnostic Settings`.
+2. Under `Monitoring`, go to `Diagnostic Settings`.
-3. Ensure that 'HTTP logs' is configured to log to a destination aligned to your environments approach to log consumption (event hub, storage account, etc. dependent on what is consuming the logs such as SIEM or other log aggregation utility).
+3. Ensure a diagnostic setting exists that logs `HTTP logs` to a destination aligned to your environment's approach to log consumption (event hub, storage account, etc. dependent on what is consuming the logs such as SIEM or other log aggregation utility).

 ## Default Value